Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Main Results

 \section{Main Results}

-\ We now present the main results of the paper; we postpone the proof of the results until section 4.
+We now present the main results of the paper; we postpone the proofs until the following section.

-\textbf{Theorem 3.1.} Let $x^*$ be the Principal's target for the agent's intervention threshold and define $\hat{x}=\hat{z}+x^*$ where $\hat{z}$ is the fixed optimal purchase magnitude.
-Then the agent adopts the Principal's target for the pair $(\hat{x},x^*)$ whenever the transaction cost parameters $(\lambda,\kappa)$ are set to the following expressions:
+\begin{theorem} Let $x^{\star}\in S$ be the Principal's target for the agent's consumption threshold so that whenever the agent's cash flow is less than $x^{\star}$ no purchases are made by the agent.
+Define $\hat{x}=\hat{z}+x^{\star}$ where $\hat{z}\in\mathcal{Z}$ is the fixed optimal purchase magnitude.
+Then the agent adopts the Principal's target for the pair $(\hat{x},x^{\star})$ whenever the transaction cost parameter pair $\mathfrak{c}$ is set to the following: